Appalachian cottontail: Reproduction

 Little is known about the reproductive habits of the Appalachian cottontail, but much can be based on knowledge of the genus Sylvilagus and the reproductive habits of most rabbits.
-Typically, they are inactive during midwinter, but as the nights shorten and the days lengthen, sexual activity develops strongly amongst Sylvilagus; the reason for this being that day length directly correlates with stimulation of FSH in the female’s blood which then in turn stimulates the follicles to develop ova.
+Typically, they are inactive during midwinter, but as the nights shorten and the days lengthen, sexual activity develops strongly amongst Sylvilagus; the reason for this being that day length directly correlates with stimulation of FSH in the female's blood which then in turn stimulates the follicles to develop ova.
 This puts the female in "heat" until reproduction occurs, however there is no particular seasonal cycle as the female can remain in this state, deemed pre-estrus, for a while.
 The breeding season for the Appalachian cottontail has been found to be between February and October.

 Once fertilization occurs, the gestation period is about 28 days.
 Before giving birth, the female will begin to dig a nesting depression.
 She then pulls out her fur from her underbelly and gathers berries and leaves in order to provide a lining for the nest.
 This hair-pulling also allows for the nipples to be exposed for the offspring to nurse.
 The offspring, when birthed, will live in the nest with vegetation until they are independent for about 3–4 weeks.
 Typically, a mother of the genus Sylvilagus will care for her young and visit the nest twice a day to nurse her offspring.

-An adult female can also breed up to 3-4 times per season and have roughly 3-4 offspring per litter.
+An adult female can breed up to 3-4 times per season and have roughly 3-4 offspring per litter.

 Habitat and diet

 Appalachian cottontails are found in mountainous areas, typically from 610 to 762 m of elevation.
 The Appalachian Mountains provide for S. obscurus a habitat with cover and vegetation such as blackberry, greenbriar, and mountain laurel.
 Often this is what the Appalachian cottontail feeds on as well as bark and twigs of trees such as red maple, aspen, and black cherry.
 Usually its diet will consist of twigs, leaves, and fruits.
-Coprophagy, the eating of its own feces, often occurs as it is useful for it to take up certain vitamins and nutrients that weren’t digested well in the first pass of digestion.
+Coprophagy, the eating of its own feces, often occurs as it is useful for it to take up certain vitamins and nutrients that were not digested well in the first pass of digestion.
 This type of diet is found in most of the genus Sylvilagus.